tingfengx/player-one/README.md

 for the game.
 The username of the user who left the comment is also shown.

 Below, is the section for comments.
 Each of the long comment is inside a expansion menu, and anyone can view it by clicking on the title text.
+At the bottom of each of the expanded long coments, there are three buttons, namely `AGREE`, `HUMM, NOPE` and `FUNNY`.
+Each of the three buttons have a counter associated with them and the number of hits is updated in real time as users click the button.
+Of course, these are all just dummy hard-coded data and not synchronized with any source of data outside. (**Aside:** these buttons are only available for a user to click once they have logged in.
+It will be showned disabled by someone who has not logged in.)

-What a user can see below varies with the type of the user.
+After the long comment section, what a user can see below varies with the type of the user:
 - **For Admin:** We think admin should be limited to his/her own job and should not use the admin account for personal opinion, for example, like writing a comment.
 Hence, unfortunately, the admin's view of the game page is the same as an not-logged-in user's.
 In particular, the comment input section down below is disabled for